-UK lift company Stannah has provided new escalators and lifts to improve access at Paddington Station in London.
+Stannah, a UK lift company, has installed new escalators and lifts to improve access at London’s Paddington Station.

-The old taxi rank at Paddington Station closed on 12 February 2012 and in its place a brand new elevated taxi rank, created above Platform 12, opened for business.
-UK lift company Stannah has played a crucial role in developing the new facilities, supplying and installing escalators and lifts for essential access to the main concourse and platforms on the lower level.
+On February 12, 2012, the old taxi rank at Paddington Station closed, and in its place, a brand new elevated taxi rank, created above Platform 12, opened for business.
+Stannah, a UK lift company, was instrumental in the development of the new facilities, supplying and installing escalators and lifts for essential access to the main concourse and platforms on the lower level.

-After six months of accelerated work the deadline was met and the new taxi facility opened on 12 February 2012.
-This enabled Crossrail to commence its main station works on time, in line with the demanding schedule of works.
+The deadline was met after six months of accelerated work, and the new taxi facility opened on February 12, 2012.
+This enabled Crossrail to begin its main station construction on time, in accordance with the demanding construction schedule.

-Stannah engineers worked their final shift for over 24 hours in order to meet the deadline.
-Failure would have delayed the switch on of new traffic lights, preventing the opening of the new taxi rank and thus holding up Crossrail.
+To meet the deadline, Stannah engineers worked their final shift for more than 24 hours.
+Failure would have resulted in a delay in the activation of new traffic lights, preventing the opening of the new taxi rank and, as a result, stalling Crossrail.

-Andy Swift, project manager for the Paddington Integrated Project C272 at Carillion, praised the hard work of everyone involved in meeting the deadline.
+Andy Swift, project manager for Carillion’s Paddington Integrated Project C272, praised everyone involved in meeting the deadline.

-“Through the very low temperatures over the final weekend, it truly was a great team effort that allowed us to overcome the challenges which we went through over the last few months and without everyone being dedicated and determined to achieve this goal we wouldn’t have made it,” he commented.
+“Despite the very low temperatures over the final weekend, it truly was a great team effort that allowed us to overcome the challenges that we faced over the last few months, and without everyone being dedicated and determined to achieve this goal, we would not have made it,” he said.

-“Over the final few weeks it was clearly noticeable on site that the momentum was building up and determination to deliver on time was evident.
-Well done everyone.”
+“Over the last few weeks, it was clear on site that the momentum was building and that the determination to deliver on time was evident.”
+Congratulations to everyone.”

-Ken Price, operations manager for Stannah Major Projects and Ian Carter, escalator and moving walkway department manager, added: “We were determined and delighted to meet the absolutely crucial deadline but are aware that there is further work to do to achieve the final finish to the whole area around the two escalators and two lifts.
+“We were determined and delighted to meet the absolutely crucial deadline,” said Ken Price, operations manager for Stannah Major Projects, and Ian Carter, escalator and moving walkway department manager, adding, “but we are aware that there is still work to do to achieve the final finish to the entire area around the two escalators and two lifts.”

-“It was an amazing team effort that has enabled the new equipment to fully operational and providing the vital access for the public.”
+“It was an incredible team effort that enabled the new equipment to be fully operational and provide the public with vital access.”

-The duplex16-person/1,200kg, two-stop, hydraulic, bespoke passenger lifts are finished to industry specifications and therefore meet the requirements of the Lifts Directive (95/16/EC) 1995 and EN 81-1/2 safety rules for the construction and installation of lifts.
+The duplex 16-person/1,200kg two-stop hydraulic bespoke passenger lifts are finished to industry specifications and thus meet the requirements of the Lifts Directive (95/16/EC) 1995 and EN 81-1/2 safety rules for lift construction and installation.

-Manufactured to the highest specification, both lifts are fitted with electronic 3D safety edges to all car doors, alarm push buttons and two-way communication systems in the cars and at each landing.
+Both lifts are built to the highest standards, with electronic 3D safety edges on all car doors, alarm push buttons, and two-way communication systems in the cars and at each landing.

-The pair of Stannah escalators run each side of a central stairway to the main station concourse.
-The units are heavy duty transport escalators manufactured and installed to Network Rail specification set out by Butler & Young Lift Consultants for contractor Carillion and client Crossrail.
+The Stannah escalators are located on either side of a central stairway leading to the main station concourse.
+Butler & Young Lift Consultants manufactured and installed heavy duty transport escalators to Network Rail specifications for contractor Carillion and client Crossrail.

-This specification includes a full VVVF (variable voltage, variable frequency) drive system that enables slow speed control when traffic is low, thus conserving energy and in turn complying with BREEAM requirements.
+This specification includes a full VVVF (variable voltage, variable frequency) drive system that allows for slow speed control when traffic is light, conserving energy and meeting BREEAM requirements.

-All the Stannah lifting equipment at Paddington is supplied with guarantees and will be maintained by the Dartford branch of Stannah Lift Services, covering London and the South East branch as part of the nationwide service and maintenance contract with Network Rail.
+All Stannah lifting equipment at Paddington is guaranteed and will be maintained by the Stannah Lift Services Dartford branch, which covers London and the South East as part of the nationwide service and maintenance contract with Network Rail.

-Established in 1867, Stannah completes around 30,000 installations and more than 220,000 site visits every year.
-The company supplies, installs and maintains a range of escalators and moving walkways for a variety of applications across the UK.
+Stannah, founded in 1867, completes approximately 30,000 installations and more than 220,000 site visits each year.
+Across the UK, the company supplies, instals, and maintains a variety of escalators and moving walkways for a variety of applications.

-Its highly trained engineers also look after more than 85,000 lifts, providing a 27/7, 365-days-a-year service covering both Stannah products and most types of lifts made by other manufacturers.
+Its highly trained engineers also look after more than 85,000 lifts, providing a 24-hour, 365-day-a-year service for both Stannah products and most other types of lifts.